Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 Navigo Easy ~€2 card + tickets Rechargeable Tourists and flexible use ⭐ Convenient

-Navigo Découverte ~€30/week Unlimited Longer stays / frequent travel ⭐ Best overall
+Navigo Découverte ~€30/week (Monday to Sunday) Unlimited Longer stays / frequent travel ⭐ Best overall

 What Is the Best Paris Metro Ticket for Tourists?